amr08/WWC-Feature/README.md

 ## Women Who Code (WWC), a Global Non-Profit Organization, was looking for assistance fixing a bug in their current "Create a New Network" internal application.

 **Problem:**  	Geocoder Gem was inaccurate and allowed users (WWC employees) to submit
-            words other than locations.
-Did not document lat and lng at times.
+            words other than locations and therefore did not capture latitude and longitude coordinates.

 **Task:**       Implement Google Maps feature seamlessly on top of Ruby without disrupting the
             current framework as this was an active page.